Tweety: Later appearances

 Tweety had a cameo role in the 1988 film Who Framed Roger Rabbit, making Eddie Valiant (Bob Hoskins) fall from a flag pole by playing "This Little Piggy" with Valiant's fingers and releasing his grip.
 The scene is essentially a re-creation of a gag from A Tale of Two Kitties, with Valiant replacing Catstello as Tweety's victim.
 He also appears near the end of the film alongside other animated characters.
 This was the last time Mel Blanc voiced Tweety.

 During the 1990s, Tweety also starred in the animated TV series The Sylvester and Tweety Mysteries, in which Granny ran a detective agency with the assistance of Tweety, Sylvester and Hector.
 In the series, Tweety has the starring role and is voiced by Joe Alaskey.
 The storyline carries into the 2000 direct-to-video feature-length animated film Tweety's High-Flying Adventure, where Joe Alaskey reprises his role.
 Tweety's prototype, Orson, also made an appearance in the series.

 Tweety also appears in Tiny Toon Adventures as the mentor of Sweetie Pie, and one of the faculty at Acme Looniversity.
 He was voiced by Jeff Bergman for most of his appearances and Bob Bergen in "Animaniacs".

 In the 1995 cartoon short Carrotblanca, a parody/homage to Casablanca, Tweety appeared as "Usmarte", a parody of the character Ugarte played by Peter Lorre in the original film.
 In several sequences, Tweety was speaking and laughing in character like Peter Lorre.
 He also does the Looney Tunes ending instead of Porky Pig or Bugs Bunny.
 This is also notable for being a rare instance where Tweety plays a villain character.
 Bob Bergen voices the role again.

 In 1996, Tweety (voiced by Bob Bergen again) appeared in the feature film, Space Jam, with legendary basketball player Michael Jordan.

 In 2001, a younger version of Tweety appeared on Baby Looney Tunes, thus coming full circle from his earliest appearances.
 Here he was voiced by Sam Vincent.

-In 2003, Tweety (voiced by Eric Goldberg) made two appearances in Looney Tunes: Back in Action, although in one of those appearances this "Tweety" was actually the Tasmanian Devil in disguise.
+In 2003, Tweety (voiced by Eric Goldberg) made two appearances in Looney Tunes: Back in Action, although in one of those appearances this "Tweety" was actually the Tasmanian Devil (Taz) in disguise.